Wachtel Literary Awards for 2017 - winners :

-History: The Literary Competition was established in 1995 by Estelle Wachtel-Torres MD (see bio) in memory of her father, Stanley Zenon Wachtel. (read his complete biography) Mr. Wachtel was a pioneer of Chicago's Polish Theatre.
+History: The Literary Awards (formerly Competition) was established in 1995 by Estelle Wachtel-Torres MD (see bio) in memory of her father, Stanley Zenon Wachtel. (read his complete biography) Mr. Wachtel was a pioneer of Chicago's Polish Theatre.
 In Detroit, he became the long-time producer of the Polish Language Radio Program on WJLB, WEXL and WNBC.
 Plus, he was a lead writer as well as an announcer on Polish radio.
 Gertrude Wachtel, his spouse, was also active in the theatre and looked after the finances of the programs.

-Purpose: The Literary Competition was established to foster the endeavors of Polish American Youth in the fields of journalism and/or literature.
+Purpose: The Literary Awards (Competition) was established to foster the endeavors of Polish American Youth in the fields of journalism and/or literature.
 In order to be considered for an award, the age criteria is from junior high school until the age of 30 (in case of an individual studying for a doctorate or master's degree).
 The American Council for Polish Culture will match the first prize awards up to $750.00 per affiliate on an annual basis.

 - A notification of the date of the competition.